Triaxiality in galaxy clusters: Mass versus Potential reconstructions: Discussion

-This issue is absent from the potential distribution.
-Indeed this is a direct consequence from the Poisson equation\footnote{The Poisson equation, once expressed in Fourier space ($\hat{\Phi}\propto \hat{\rho}/k^2$), shows that the potential corresponds to a low-pass filtered matter density distribution.} and the superposition principle, which imply that small-scale fluctuations in the potential are suppressed compared to the mass density distribution, and large-scale modes contribute more strongly to the potential than to the density \citep[see also Sect.~2 in][]{tchernin20}.
-This makes the potential smoother, but also more spherical, as we will discuss in the next point.\\\\ \item Simple geometric shape: \\Clusters are often assumed to have a simple geometrical shape: spherical or spheroidal.
-This is used for extracting various kinds of information from the 2D observations and to link these to theoretical models.
-While the shape of the density distribution is difficult to characterize with a simple model, our results suggest that the potential of cluster CL135 has a shape that is closer to spheroidal symmetry (see Fig.~\ref{fig:c_b_pot}). \\\\We also note that it is crucial to model the 3D shape of a cluster as correctly as possible while dealing with quantities like the gas density or the X-ray emissivity.
-This is however not trivial, even for the most relaxed clusters, as our results show.
-For instance, we observed that small variations in ellipticity can lead to significant errors in the resulting triaxial profile.
-This is illustrated in the X-ray emissivity triaxial profile extracted for the cluster CL135, using three different values for the ellipticity: the optimal ellipticity in the range [0.2;1] R$_{500}$: $\epsilon$=0.2; the optimal ellipticity for radii larger than R$_{500}$: $\epsilon$=0.1; and the spherical assumption: $\epsilon$=0 (see Fig.~\ref{fig:XRprofile}).
-These values have been obtained assuming a uniform interior.
-As we can see, a small variation of the ellipticity (between 0.1 and 0.2) leads to a mean deviation of about 25\% over the entire cluster range.
-Then we can see that assuming spherical symmetry for a cluster with an ellipticity as low as 0.2 (in the range [0.2;1] R$_{500}$) and 0.1 (in the outskirts) can lead to underestimating the X-ray emissivity profile by up to 50\% in the region between R$_{500}$ and R$_{200}$, and by 30\% between [0.2;1] R$_{500}$, the region accessible to X-ray measurements (see Fig.~\ref{fig:XRprofile}).
-This effect can have non-negligible consequences on the study performed with these profiles (as for instance in HE mass estimates).
+In the context of our comparisons between the symmetries of gas and gravitational potential we note that it is crucial to model the 3D shape of a cluster as correctly as possible when working with quantities like the gas density or the X-ray emissivity.
+This, however, is not trivial, even for the most relaxed clusters, as our results show.
+However, we find that even small variations in ellipticity can lead to significant errors in the resulting triaxial profile.
+To illustrate this point for an example, we extracted a triaxial profile of the X-ray emissivity for the cluster CL135 \chn{whose mass and potential profiles we studied in detail in \citep[][]{tchernin20} }, assuming three different values for the ellipticity: the optimal ellipticity \chn{obtained for CL135 from our PCA in the range $[0.5; 1] r_{500}$: $\epsilon=0.36$; the optimal ellipticity for radii larger than $r_{500}$: $\epsilon=0.2$; and the spherical assumption: $\epsilon=0$ (see Fig.~\ref{fig:XRprofile})}.
+As we can see, a small variation of the ellipticity (between \chn{$0.2$ and $0.36$}) leads to an average deviation of about 25\% over the entire cluster radius range.
+Moreover, assuming spherical symmetry for a cluster with an ellipticity as low as \chn{$0.36$ (in the range [0.5;1] R$_{500}$) and $0.2$} (in the outskirts) can lead to underestimating the X-ray emissivity profile by up to 50\% in the region between $r_{500}$ and $r_{200}$, and by 30\% between \chn{$[0.5;1] r_{500}$, which is part of the region accessible to X-ray measurements.
+This effect can have non-negligible consequences on the study performed with these profiles (e.g.} in HE mass estimates).